 Your consent to participate is entirely voluntary and you can, at any time, withdraw from the study and have your data deleted.

-Your personal data is securely stored and will not be disclosed to any third party without your consent.
+Data identifying you is securely stored and will not be disclosed to any third party without your consent.

-medical treatment is not affected by your participation, but your participating may improve treatment and prevention in the future.
+Any medical treatment you receive is not affected by your participation, but your participation may improve treatment and prevention in the future.

-It is important that we explain the study properly to you, therefore we ask some questions at the of the this form, to ensure that we have infromed you adequatly.
+It is important that we explain the study properly to you, and we will therefore ask some questions at the end of this form, to ensure that we have infromed you adequatly.

 Why participate (background)

-There is a lack of knowlegde regarding how our lifestyle, i.e. everything we eat drink, breathe, and apply to our skin affects our health.
+There is a lack of knowlegde regarding how our lifestyle, i.e. everything we eat, drink, breathe, and apply to our skin. affects our health.

+This includes questions like:

+Is what additives is dangourous for my health

+Are ecological product healthier than concentional products

+How does my lifestyle affect my pregnancy

+What are the dietary risk factor for inflammatory diseases?

+And more…

 Why participate (method)

 We invite you to help us increase our knowledge of how our lifestyle and surroundings affect our health.
-You can help us by agreeing to donate your receipts data for research.
+You can help us by agreeing to donate your receipt data for research.
 Along with health information from public records we can discover new knowledge.

 Why participate (usefulness)

-Because this data can be collected over a long time without any hassle for you, we can find patterns in data that can potetially lead us to determinats of several diseases and thus perhaps even prevent some diseases in the future, that might affect you or your loved ones.
+Because this data can be collected over a long time, we can find patterns in data that can potetially lead us to determinants of several diseases and thus perhaps even prevent some diseases in the future, that might affect you or your loved ones.

 Is there any risk to me?

 There is no health risk associated with the project, and we expect that the project will benefit you within a few years through better understanding disease determinats and improved lifestyle advice.

+Despite our comprehensive security efforts to protect data from theft and destruction, history have shown that we cannot completely rule out unauthorized access to data.
+We do however consider this risk to be minimal, and do our outmost to prevent this.

+What happens to my data?

+Your data will be collected on a secure server in de-identified form.
+Your contact information is stored on a separate server.
+To ensure confidentiality, the same person will not have access to both identification and research data.

+The project has been aproved by the danish data protection authority.

 What is required from me?

 • That you read and understand this form.

 • That you have a free storebox account (if you do not have one, you will be prompted to create one after your consent to participate).

 • That you enter contact details and your username with storebox.

 • That you consent to link data from public sources (health data) with your receipts data using NEM ID.

-What happens to my data?

-Your data will be collected on a secure server in de-identified form.
-Your contact information is stored on a separate server.
-To ensure confidentiality, the same person will not have access to both identification and research data.

-Despite our comprehensive security efforts to protect data from theft and destruction, we cannot completely rule out unauthorized access to data.
-We do however consider this risk to be minimal.

 Of note, the project also retrieves data from a private data source.
 See privacy policy here. https://dk.storebox.com/beta/#/webview/terms

 Short multiple-choice questionnaire on the above content